TrebledJ/trebledj.github.io/content/posts/experiences/2022-09-21-hkust-robotics-team.md

 More reflections can be found in my [Robocon 2021 post](/posts/robocon-2021).

-Nowadays my role is more passive, I monitor the team, provide training, and offer guidance.
+Nowadays, my role is more passive—I monitor the team, provide training, and offer guidance.

 ## Personal Improvement/Development 🚀

 In robotics and control theory, PID is one of the core elements contributing to stable motors, mechanisms, and machinery.
 How does a heater know when to start/stop heating?
 PID.
-How does a drone know how fast to spin its motors so that it hovers mid-air?
+How does a drone know how fast to spin its motors to hover midair?
 PID.

 PID stands for proportional, integral, and derivative—rather mathy terms, and quite so, because that’s how PID controls are computed.